lamozg6/Simple-HLS-Distribution-Server/README.md

 - {repo}/video/generate_pls.sh - example script used to generate sub-playlists and video fragmets using ffmpeg tool. #EXTINF sections of sub-playlists then have to be manualy moved to playlist_live.m3u8.

 ### Note
 Authentication done using cookies, but VLC doesn't support it.
-For playing stream in VLC you need comment out line ```//#define VLC``` in ```MediaController.hpp```, then authenticate by link localhost:8000/authenticate/admin/123 (i.e. using curl) and after that open network stream in VLC.
+For playing stream in VLC you need to comment out line ```//#define VLC``` in ```MediaController.hpp```, then authenticate by link localhost:8000/authenticate/admin/123 (i.e. using curl) and after that open network stream in VLC.